bgpcheap/.github/profile/README.md

 # bgp.cheap

 Welcome to the GitHub organization for BGP.Cheap!
 Our goal is to provide a curated list of recommended providers, services, and resources specifically for newbies and hobbyists.
-We aim to simplify your search for reliable tools and support, making your learning more enjoyable.
+We aim to simplify your search for reliable hosts and great support, making your learning more enjoyable.

 ## Disclaimer